ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 #.
 Standard library imports
 #.
 Related third-party imports
 #.
-Local application- or library-specific imports
+Local application-specific or library-specific imports

-All imports should be performed in alphabetically order.
+All imports within each import grouping should be performed in alphabetical order.

 .. tabs::